 I saw potential in numbers and wood as a child, excelling in math and woodworking.
 Handmade objects and delightful graphic design were interesting and moved me to experiment with materials and projects.
 I applied my visual eye to everything I saw potential in, from a matchbox cover to my father's police uniform.
 From varied early experiences, I aspired to study at the National Institute of Design(NID), Ahmedabad, world-ranked and India’s foremost design institute.

 My education began with Engineering as a response to my parents’ thought that Design was not a real job.
 Undergraduate study in Computer Engineering taught me to handle pressure and complete all assignments, while developing a portfolio to apply for post-graduate studies.
 Graduating with a BE in Computer Science Engineering from PESIT Bangalore, I was free to pursue my dream.
 I was selected for a Postgraduate degree in UX Design from NID, after multiple rounds of the selection process.
-With tens of thousands of applicants trying for ten spots, you either have to be extremely lucky or extremely talented.
+With tens of thousands of applicants trying for ten spots, I was very fortunate to be selected.

 At the beginning of my design career, I realized that just being an advocate of the end-user was not enough to create the impact I wanted to make.
 Having immigrated to Canada, I took the opportunity to achieve an MBA from The Rotman School of Management – The University of Toronto.
 MBA studies supported my mission to bring ‘design thinking’ into business innovation and management because it offered real life examples of where the methodology could be applied.
 Upon graduation I collaborated with a classmate to apply design thinking to business problems through our business venture, Blue Guru Consulting.